ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :correct: a
    :feedback_a: This answer checks every index in the list, correctly selects the values in the list and compares them to zero.
 If a value is not equal to zero, the method returns false, and the array is NOT empty.
 Otherwise, the method returns true.
    :feedback_b: The variable list is a List, not an array.
 List values are not directly accessible, so list.get(i) should be used instead of list[i].
-   :feedback_c: This method returns true if the list is NOT empty and false if the list is empty.
-The boolean values need to be reversed.
+   :feedback_c: This method returns true if the list has at least one value in it that is not zero.
    :feedback_d: I is correct, but II is incorrect.
 Because list is not an array, the get method must be used to find the value at a certain index.
-   :feedback_e: list is not an array, so the get method must be used to return the value at a specified index.
-If the value at index i is not zero, false should be returned, not true.
+   :feedback_e: You can not use list[i] to get a value from a list so II is incorrect.
+III would return true if at least one value in the list is not zero.

    Consider the method ``emptyList``, shown below.
-The method returns true if a ``List`` of integers is filled with zeros, false otherwise.
-Which of the following replaces ``/* to be completed */`` so the method will work as intended?
+The method returns true if a ``List`` of integers is filled with zeros and false otherwise.
+Which of the following should replace ``/* to be completed */`` so that the method will work as intended?

    .. code-block:: java